metislabs/slate/source/includes/_comparison.md

 __interval__ | int | NA | x in (5, 10, 15) | An integer value which represents the set of `Predictions` to be retrieved, has to be either 5, 10 or 15.

 * Each [Prediction](#predictions) is classed by the intervals it was made in.
-* Currently only 5, 10 and 15 minute `Predictions`.
+* Currently only 5, 10 and 15 minute `Predictions` are available upon request.
 * If the `horizon` and `interval` parameters are not specified or incorrectly specified, a [URLParameterError](#client-based-errors) will be returned in the response.

 #### Response